 DIFFERENCE BETWEEN SPINELS, RUBIES AND SAPPHIRES:

 Interestingly, while the structural differences were recognized in Myanmar around the late 1500s, European gem traders continued to misidentify spinels till the mid 1800s.
-Today we are equipped with sophisticated testing techniques that can easily recognize the minute differences between
+Today we are equipped with sophisticated testing techniques that can easily recognize the minute differences between these stones easily.

 The basic difference between spinel and corundum ,i.e., rubies and sapphires like in their very chemical structure.
 Spinel is mostly Magnesium Aluminium oxide (MgAlO 4 ) whereas corundum is primarily Aluminium Oxide (Al 2 0 3 ).
 While rubies and sapphires are made up of symmetrical hexagonal prisms making a hexagonal crystal system, spinels are composed of octahedrons and dodecahedrons which form an isometric crystal lattice.
 Spinels are slightly lower than corundum on the hardness scale at 7.5 t 8 Moh hardness number.